When it Comes to 20V Max vs 18V Batteries, Which is More Powerful?

 - 3.6 volts (nominal) x 5 cells = 18 volts

 - 4 volts (maximum) x 5 cells = 20 volts

 That’s it.
 That’s the entire difference in 18V vs 20V Max batteries.
 It’s only a matter of whether the company is using nominal voltage or maximum voltage as its rating.

 This brings up several interesting talking points.
 First, many European countries are more strict about how a company can advertise.
 You’ll find that tools are sold by their nominal voltage in most areas.
-That means 18V high power tools and 10.8 volt lower power tools.
+That means 18V high-power tools and 10.8-volt tools.
 From a marketing standpoint, being able to put a higher number on the tool makes it seem more powerful.
-Putting a nominal voltage on it is a representation of where the battery operated most of the time.
+Putting a nominal voltage on it is a representation of where the battery-operated most of the time.

-Speaking of DeWalt and Porter-Cable, you’ll notice on their packaging that it is marked 20V Max*.
-That asterisk and the word “Max” points to the documentation that clearly states the voltage is maximum.
+Speaking of DeWalt and Craftsman, you’ll notice on their packaging that it is marked 20V Max*.
+That asterisk and the word “Max” point to the documentation that clearly states the voltage is maximum.
 Is it a marketing tactic?
 Yes.
 Is it misleading?
 Only if you don’t look for an explanation when you see something marked with an asterisk.

 - Barry Bonds, Single Season Home Run King* – Known to have used performance-enhancing drugs

 - Double Chocolate Fudge Brownies, bake for 25 minutes* – 18 minutes at higher elevations